San Antonio Truck Accident Attorney

 - Truck drivers are often encouraged to drive faster and longer so as to move their load from one place to another in a shorter amount of time.

 Despite the regulations that are in place to improve drivers’ safety and reduce truck accidents, a surprisingly large number of accidents continue to take place every year.
-The FMCSA keeps detailed statistics of large truck and bus accidents that have occurred nationally and in each state.
+The FMCSA keeps detailed statistics of commercial truck and bus accidents that have occurred nationally and in each state.
 According to FMSCA statistics for 2013, these are the numbers for accidents involving 18-wheelers:

 - 3,341 fatal accidents in 2011